 In this article, we will explore the challenges of recruitment in finance.
 We’ll also offer strategic tips for accounting and finance recruiting so you can improve your organization’s hiring process.
 This insight will help you attract the right finance talent for your business.

 Why is Recruiting in the Financial Services Industry So Challenging?

-Many industries face difficulties attracting the right talent, but recruiting in the financial services industry has its own set of unique challenges.
+Many industries need help attracting the right talent, but recruiting in the financial services industry has unique challenges.
 Between steep competition and exponential growth, financial services managers struggle to find candidates with the right experience.
-Many businesses within the financial services industry face challenges in recruiting employees, including banks and mortgage lenders.
+Many businesses in the financial services industry face challenges in recruiting employees, including banks and mortgage lenders.

 In a recent PwC HR Technology survey, 58% of finance organizations mentioned the need to find, attract, and retain top talent, with 42% of those concerns centered around improving the employee experience.
 It’s no longer applicants who need to impress financial organizations.
 Instead, financial institutions need to adjust their recruitment strategies to attract a better talent pool.